Langtang Valley with Ganjala pass Trek 14 Days

 The acclimatization planned during the trip helps trekkers adapt to the environment with less oxygen.
 Our body needs time to adjust to the higher altitudes.
 Rushing to the higher elevation without acclimatization may result in acute mountain sickness (AMS) which could be fatal.
 The trekkers may suffer from AMS above 2,400m/7,875ft as the amount of oxygen becomes less and less with the increase in elevation.

 We can categorize AMS into three categories with its symptoms.
-The trekker suffering from normal AMS feels giddy, gets headache, Nausea, and is out of breath, and is suggested not to worry as it disappears after the body gets used to less amount of oxygen.
-Likewise, trekkers suffering from mild AMS show symptoms of dizziness, muscular pain, insomnia, headache, vomit, loss of appetite, rapid heartbeat, and shortness of breath.
+The trekker suffering from normal AMS feels giddy, gets headaches and nausea, and is out of breath, and is suggested not to worry as it disappears after the body gets used to less amount of oxygen.
+Likewise, trekkers suffering from mild AMS show symptoms of dizziness, muscular pain, insomnia, headache, vomiting, loss of appetite, rapid heartbeat, and shortness of breath.
 Mild AMS can be treated with anti-headache medicines.

 Advanced cases of AMS